 - Meat, fish, poultry, nuts, seeds, and whole grains contain large amounts of histidine (14 mg)

-Animal proteins are considered “complete proteins” because they contain all of the essential amino acids.
+Animal proteins contain all of the essential amino acids, which is why they are considered to be “complete proteins”.
 Examples include beef, pork, turkey, chicken, eggs, milk, yogurt, cheese, and seafood.
 If you’re following a plant-based diet, you can ensure proper intake of all essential amino acids as long as you eat a variety of plant proteins each day.
-Soy, quinoa and buckwheat are plant-based foods that contain all nine essential amino acids, making them complete protein sources.
+Plant-based food such as buckwheat, soy, and quinoa are also complete protein sources that contain all nine essential amino acids.

 THE BOTTOM LINE

-There are nine essential amino acids, which you must get through your diet.
-They’re vital for functions such as protein synthesis, tissue repair, and nutrient absorption.
-Some may also prevent muscle loss and improve mood, sleep, athletic performance, and weight loss.
+Nine out of twenty essential amino acids have to be digested through your diet.
+They’re essential for various metabolic processes including nutrient absorption, tissue repair, and protein synthesis.
+Certain amino acids are also capable of preventing muscle loss and can improve sleep, mood, athletic performance, and can promote weight loss.
 Fortunately, these vital compounds are found in many animal and plant-based foods, helping you meet your daily needs through a HEALTHY AND BALANCE DIET.